 Fasting during labor may cause ineffective contractions, a longer labor and fetal distress.
 But April didn’t worry about things like that.
 When she was hungry she ate.
 When she was thirsty she drank.

-Give birth like April – eat and drink freely during labor!
+Give birth like an animal – eat and drink freely during labor!
 (If you’re looking for some good ideas, here are some ideas for snacks during labor and a tasty way to drink electrolytes throughout the birthing process.)

 You know at what point during April’s live feed that I got excited?
 When she pooped!